chejen/keys-translations-manager/README.md

 [License](#license) |
 [Questions?](#questions)

 > Keys-Translations Manager, a web application scaffolded with MERN stack, aims to facilitate locale management.
-With this application, you can manage keys and their translations easily.
-Also, you can import or export locale files (either *.json or *.properties) through this application.
+With this application, you can:
+> * control and manage locales in one place,
+> * import locales from JSON or Properties files,
+> * export locales to JSON or Properties files,
+> * get data validation for input/import, and
+> * get real-time notifications if data is changed by the other users.

 ## Demo